stuerp/foo_vis_spectrum_analyzer/docs/README.md

 `Downmix to mono`

-When enable the input signals to the oscilloscope will be downmix to a mono signal.
+When enabled the input signals to the oscilloscope will be downmix to a mono signal.

+`Zero-crossing trigger`

+Enables a zero trigger to synchronize the oscilloscope display to the signal's zero crossings, creating a stable and readable waveform display.

 ---